-“What Wrong With Me?”, is a question I get quite often.
+“What is wrong with me?”, is a question I get quite often.

 Honestly,,, nothing.
 In truth you are fine.
 There really is nothing wrong with you.
 That’s my perspective with everyone I talk to.
 And I talk to a lot of people because I do this professionally.
 The next question is: